 - Also common in very early training trials before learning begins, as a natural protective behavior on initial exposure.

-Inactivity: The subject swims very slowly, or not at all, for much of the trial.
+Inactivity: The subject moves very slowly, or not at all, for much of the trial.

 A significant proportion of inactivity or floating may be a sign of disengagement, confusion, sensory or motor impairment, or fatigue.